Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Numerical Experiments

 The authors of~\cite{kuleshov2013fast} suggest using the column of maximal norm as a starting point of~\texttt{GRQI}.
 Because this policy has a time complexity of $O(n^2)$, we instead choose the column corresponding to the largest diagonal entry as the starting point.
-Considering the structure of $\bV$ ({\em cf.}~\eqref{eq:intuition_main}), this modified strategy is in fact identical to the suggested policy, but with a smaller time complexity requirement.
+Due to the structure of $\bV$ ({\em cf.}~\eqref{eq:intuition_main}), this modified strategy is very similar to the suggested policy, but with a smaller time complexity requirement.
 For a fair comparison, all power methods used in \texttt{ThWF},~\texttt{SPARTA}, and~\texttt{CoPRAM} are similarly initialized.
-For the initialization method used in~\texttt{ThWF}, we set the tuning parameter $\alpha = 0.1$, as suggested in \cite{cai2016optimal}.
+For the initialization method used in~\texttt{ThWF}, we set the tuning parameter as $\alpha = 0.1$, as suggested in \cite{cai2016optimal}.
 Similarly, we set $|\bar{\calI}| = \lceil \frac{1}{6} m \rceil$ for the initialization method of~\texttt{SPARTA}.

-The support of the signal vector $\bx$ is uniformly random, and the non-zero entries are generated from i.i.d. standard normal distributions.
-The noise vector $\bm{\eta}$ is generated from the distribution $\calN(\bm{0},\sigma^2 \|\bx\|_2^2 \bI_m)$, where $\sigma > 0$ is a parameter indicating the noise level.
+The support of the signal vector $\bx$ is uniformly random, and the non-zero entries are generated from i.i.d.~standard normal distributions.
+The noise vector $\bm{\eta}$ is generated from the distribution $\calN(\bm{0},\sigma^2 \|\bx\|_2^2 \bI_m)$, where $\sigma > 0$ represents the noise level.
 The initial relative error is defined as

 where $\bx^{(0)}$ is an initial vector produced by each of the above mentioned initialization methods.
-The reported relative error is averaged over $50$ random trials.
-All numerical experiments are conducted using MATLAB R2014b on a computer with an Intel Core i5 CPU at 1.8 GHz and 8GB RAM.
+The reported relative error is averaged over $50$ random trials, and error bars indicate a single standard deviation over these trials.
+All numerical experiments are conducted using MATLAB R2014b on a machine with an Intel Core i5 CPU at 1.8 GHz and 8GB RAM.

-\begin{enumerate} \item \textbf{Sample size effect:} In our first experiment, similarly to~\cite{wang2017sparse}, we consider noiseless measurements, and we fix the signal dimension as $n = 1000$.
+\begin{enumerate}[leftmargin=5ex,itemsep=0ex,topsep=0.25ex] \item \textbf{Sample size effect:} In our first experiment, similarly to~\cite{wang2017sparse}, we consider noiseless measurements, and we fix the signal dimension as $n = 1000$.
 We consider $s$ equaling both $10$ and $20$.
-The number of measurements $m$ increases in $\{100,200,\dotsc,3000\}$.
+The number of measurements $m$ takes values in $\{100,200,\dotsc,3000\}$.
 From Figure~\ref{fig:exp1_m}, we observe that our \texttt{PRI-SPCA} method almost always achieves the smallest initial relative error, thus outperforming all other methods, including the \texttt{PRI-SPCA-NT} method, which uses the non-truncated empirical matrix $\tilde{\bV}$.